-One of the biggest tourist attractions outside the city walls is the cable car that makes the three minute ascent to the 412 metre summit of Mount Srd.
+One of the the most popular attractions to visit in Dubrovnik with kids is the Cable Car which is located outside the city walls.
+The cable car that makes the three minute ascent to the 412 metre summit of Mount Srd.
 Although the trip is short and the cost is high (150 kuna per adult, 60 kuna for children) the views from the top are magnificent.

-If you need a break from the hustle and bustle of the city, take a boat trip to Lokrum Island.
+If you need a break from the hustle and bustle of the city, one of the best trips from Dubrovnik is a boat trip to Lokrum Island.
 Just ten minutes by boat from the Old Town harbour you do not need to join an organised tour for this as taxi boats regularly make the trip throughout the day.
 Escape the crowds, enjoy the cool breeze during the short boat ride and spend some time wandering around this very pretty island.
 Even if you do not spend much time on Lokrum, the trip is worth the boat ride alone as the impressive feat of engineering that is the Old Town walls can only be fully appreciated from the sea.

 After a long day sightseeing, cool off with a visit Banje beach, a sandy stretch of beach ten minutes walk east of the Old Town.
 This popular spot gets very busy in summer!

 The answer depends on how long your visit is and what you want to see in that time.
 For a family, it also depends on how many children you have and how old they are.